 Postgraduate Course in Literary Translation

-Mondays, Tuesdays and Wednesdays from 18.00h to 21.00h.
+Wednesdays, Thursdays and Fridays from 18.00h to 21.00h.
 Exceptionally, there would be classes on saturday morning.

 The Postgraduate Course in Literary Translation will teach you to interpret and translate literary texts such as poems, memoirs or novels between different languages and different cultural realities.